s-vargas/sv.net/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Future researcher and current PhD student from Jacksonville, Florida.
+Current PhD student at UMD from Jacksonville, Florida.
 Growing up in diverse environments sparked my interest in race and identity at an early age.
-In my free time I am often watching a TV show, crocheting, or reading.
+In my free time I am often enjoying a TV show, crocheting, or reading.